 Sarcopenia, or age-related muscle loss, is a condition resulting from adverse muscle changes that accumulate over a lifetime (Ardeljan & Hurezeanu, 2023).
 Researchers have estimated the prevalence of sarcopenia among adults 60 years and older worldwide to be between 10-27% and between 8-36% among individuals 60 years and younger (Petermann-Rocha et al., 2022).
 Among individuals diagnosed with sarcopenia, 2-9% are classified as having severe sarcopenia (Petermann-Rocha et al., 2022; Yuan & Larsson, 2023).
 The annual sarcopenia-related medical costs in the United States (US) in 2000 were estimated at \$18.5 billion (Janssen et al., 2004).
+Furthermore, sarcopenia increases the risk of many chronic diseases, such as diabetes and cardiovascular disease, and raises the risk of fall-related fractures among older adults.

 In typical aging individuals, lean muscle mass declines approximately 3-8% each decade after 30 years and faster after 60 years, with up to 15% muscle loss per decade after 70 years (Volpi et al., 2004; Yu et al., 2016).
-Sarcopenia is multifactorial, resulting in more severe, accelerated loss of muscle mass, muscle strength, and muscle performance among aging individuals who are relatively inactive (Ackermans et al., 2022).
+Sarcopenia results in more severe, accelerated loss of muscle mass, muscle strength, and muscle performance among aging individuals who are relatively inactive (Ackermans et al., 2022).
 Sarcopenia remains an important topic in the scientific community, and several research groups worldwide continue to study sarcopenia and provide working definitions, suggest management strategies, and research objectives for the disease (Bhasin et al., 2020; Chen et al., 2020; Cruz-Jentoft et al., 2018).
 Due to the growing prevalence of sarcopenia among aging individuals, there is a need for greater awareness among healthcare and fitness professionals.